-- Sci-fi – Unless the sci-fi elements are very, very light.
-I just don’t read it and love it quite enough to steal you away from the other wonderful mentors who live and breath it.
+- Sci-fi – Unless the sci-fi elements are very grounded.
+I just don’t read it and love it quite enough to steal you away from the other wonderful mentors who are looking for it.

 - Issue-driven contemporary – Cancer stories, coming-out stories, suicide stories… these books are so important, I’m just not the right mentor to do them justice.

 - Fairies, mermaids, angels/ demons, and superheroes – just not my thing.